 A: Any item, from the smallest piece of machinery or jewelry to a fairly large building, can be light painted.
 Some of the endless possibilities are shown in our galleries, but it can be literally anything.

 Q: How do I make something cool like this happen?

-A: You’ll meet with us to discuss your subject and ideas and to plan the photo shoot in more detail.
-The shooting location might have to be scouted ahead of time to find the best angles and viewpoint for your image creation.
+A: You’ll meet with us to discuss your subject and ideas and to plan the photoshoot in more detail.
+The shooting location might have to be scouted ahead of time to find the best angles and viewpoints for your image creation.
 Once that is done, a shoot date can be scheduled.

 Q: How long does it take to shoot a light painting?

-A: The time it takes to create a light painting will vary depending to the size and complexity of the subject and the size and scope of the location.
-Typically, it takes anywhere from two to four hours to complete your light painting.
+A: The time it takes to create a light painting will vary depending on the size and complexity of the subject and the size and scope of the location.
+Typically, it takes anywhere from two to four hours to complete the photograph portion of your light painting.